-Other
+Other and Holding

-The Group's Other segment covers two sub-segments: Renewables sub-segment and Other sub-segment.
+The Group's Other operations are divided into two sub-areas: Renewables business and Other.
 The Group's Renewables business owns and operates three solar power plants and holds a minority interest in another solar power plant and a majority interest in one wind farm in the Czech Republic.
-The Group also operates two solar power plants and a biogas facility in Slovakia.
+The Group also operates two solar power plants and a biogas facility in the Slovak Republic.

-The Other sub-segment mainly represents the Issuer, EPE, SGH, EPH Gas Holding B.V. ("EPHGH"), Seattle Holding B.V., SPPI and Czech Gas Holding Investment B.V. ("CGHI").
+The Group's Holding operations mainly represents the Issuer, EPE, SGH, EPH Gas Holding B.V. ("EPHGH"), Seattle Holding B.V., SPPI and Czech Gas Holding Investment B.V. ("CGHI").
 These companies are holding companies and do not sell any products or provide services to any third parties.